What It's Like Being A Male Boudoir Photographer

-1. Men and women see the world with a lens, and we usually see each other differently.
+1. Men and women see the world with a different lens, so we usually see each other differently.
 We have different life experiences, different mentality and different intent when we see the opposite sex.
 What men find sexy about a woman is different from what most women find sexy about themselves.
 You might think spending the whole day binge-watching Netflix in a plain old shirt might be super unsexy, but your partner might think you're at your most sexist when you're super casual.
-Barely there lingerie has the wow factor, but a lot of the time us guys think showing less is way sexier.
+Barely there lingerie has the wow factor, but a lot of the time us guys think showing less is more.

-2. The most common thing my clients hire me for is to give their boudoir images as wedding gifts for their husbands, and they hire me for a man’s opinion and perspective.
-It’s common when we are picking out photos and designing the album; I will be asked: “you're a guy which ones would you put in the album and what layout?”
-It's like when I’m buying a gift for my girlfriend the best person to ask for advice is a woman.
-Another favourite reason why my clients hire me is for confidence boosting of seeing themselves through the eyes of a male.
+2. The most common thing my clients hire me for is to give their boudoir images as wedding gifts for their husbands, and they hire me for a man's opinion and perspective.
+It's common when we are picking out photos and designing the album; I will be asked: "you're a guy which ones would you put in the album and what layout?"
+It's like when I'm buying a gift for my girlfriend, the best person to ask for advice is a woman.
+Another favourite reason why my clients hire me is for confidence-boosting of seeing themselves through the eyes of a male.

 3. It is usually more comfortable for a woman to show her sexy side on camera with a male photographer because it's a dynamic women are generally more used too.
 Our body language likely will be a little different with a male boudoir photographer.
 The way you smile, move your hands, etc. If you are looking for a more authentic female to male dynamic in your final images, a male boudoir photographer might be the best choice.

 4. Female photographers dominate boudoir photography.
 There is a perception that the client and her partner will be more comfortable with a female photographer taking the photos.
 Both female and male photographers are focusing on the lighting, posing, emotion and the overall experience.
-We are not looking at ‘you’ we are looking at everything that's needed to can create the best image of you.
+We are not looking at 'you' we are looking at everything that's needed to create the best image of you.

-5. At the end of the day find a photographer who will make you feel beautiful whether it be male or female.
+5. At the end of the day, find a photographer who will make you feel beautiful, whether it be male or female.
 They should have you feeling sexy, powerful and unique.
-It’s a boudoir photographers job to make you feel relaxed and comfortable above all else.
+It's a boudoir photographers job to make you feel relaxed and comfortable above all else.